Fujifilm X-E2 vs Pentax Q

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the X-E2 has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the Pentax Q relies on live view and the rear LCD for framing.
 That said, the Pentax Q can be equipped with an optional viewfinder – the O-VF1.
 The following table reports on some other key feature differences and similarities of the Fujifilm X-E2, the Pentax Q, and comparable cameras.

 One feature that differentiates the Pentax Q and the X-E2 is in-body image stabilization (IBIS).
-The Pentax Q reduces the risk of handshake-induced blur with all attached lenses, while the X-E2 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The Pentax Q reduces the risk of handshake-induced blur with all attached lenses, while the X-E2 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Fujifilm X-E2 and the Pentax Q both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.